token-canary/Cemu-Private-Battle-Loader/README.md

 # Bug Reports
 If you ever spot a bug, please create a [new issue](https://github.com/token-canary/Cemu_PrivateBattleLoader/issues), also make sure to look at the FAQ!

+# Known Issues
+In **v2.0.1**, setting a map without the 4 players patch and then setting another map with the 4 players patch will cause the addresses to corrupt, to avoid this issue; **once you want to use the 4 players patch after setting a map without the patch, press the wipe addresses button, and then you can set a map with the patch.**